dehydrated-io/dehydrated/docs/troubleshooting.md

 At the time of writing this you can only create 5 certificates per domain in a sliding window of 7 days.

+## "Certificate request has 123 names, maximum is 100."

+This also is an API limit from letsencrypt, you are requesting to sign a certificate with way too many domains.

 ## Invalid challenges

 There are a few factors that could result in invalid challenges.